Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is Excellent outcome with no medication.
+The correct answer is Right-handed screw on right SI.

 🔍 Key Findings